Updated 20th September 2021.

 Quarantine in Vietnam

-Anyone entering Vietnam on the criteria above will still be required to have negative COVID-19 tests, a minimum 21-day quarantine (recently extended from 14 days) (source) and fill out extensive paperwork to enter.
+At the moment, anyone entering Vietnam on the criteria above will still be required to have negative COVID-19 tests, a minimum 14-day quarantine and fill out extensive paperwork to enter.
 There are specific government-approved quarantine hotels for new arrivals which must be booked and paid for in advance of travel.
-The cost for the 21-day quarantine will cost on average $2,000 – $2,500 USD with meals, airport pickup and PCR tests included.
+The cost for the quarantine will cost on average $2,000 USD with meals, airport pickup and PCR tests included.

 *Vietnam’s Foreign “Expert” Visa